-EAST AFRICAN LEGISLATIVE ASSEMBLY (EALA)
+3.2.
+EAST AFRICAN LEGISLATIVE ASSEMBLY

-Mr. Speaker, I am happy to note that the Fourth Assembly commenced its operations in December 2017.
+109. Mr. Speaker, I am happy to note that the fourth Assembly commenced its operations in December 2017.
 We also note that you successfully established the EALA Commission and appointed the respective Committees that have enabled you to embark on the journey to spur EAC's integration further.
-The Council took note that the commencement of the Fourth Assembly delayed due to the slow process in conducting EALA elections in some of the Partner States.
+The Council did take note that the commencement of the 4th Assembly delayed due to the slow process in conducting EALA elections in some of the Partner States.
 We also understood that to have smooth operations, all Partner States needed to complete the process so that we steer away from any challenges that would be associated with the inauguration had it not been the case.
-Nonetheless we are delighted that all this is now behind us and the world is not about to end.
+Nonetheless we are delighted that all this is now behind us.

-I am however, informed that after taking oath, Members did not spare time and have used every opportunity and time to push towards the frontiers of integration.

-Towards this end, the Assembly, has since 2018, held Four Meetings; January undertook a tour of EAC Institutions which also enabled the Members to assess the region's infrastructure in the Northern and Central Corridors; and held meetings of the Accounts General Purpose and Committees.
+110. I am however, informed that after taking Oath, the Members did not spare time and have used every opportunity and time to push towards the frontiers of integration.
+Towards this end, the Assembly, has since January 2018, held Four Meetings; undertook a tour of EAC Institutions which also enabled the Members to assess the region's infrastructure in the Northern and Central Corridors; and held meetings of the Accounts and General Purpose Committees.
 As Council, it gives us pride that you have been able to accomplish these meetings by traversing the Partner States and I encourage you to continue with these efforts, which will take you to the citizens in the Partner States.
 This will undoubtedly be in line with what our Heads of State have tasked EALA Members to do.
 I am further informed that the Members have also participated in important international conferences where they were great Ambassadors for the EAC.

-Mr. Speaker, these activities have resulted into important decisions of the Assembly.
-It has been able to enact the EAC Monetary Institute Bill and lined up the EAC Statistics Bill, the EAC Customs Management Amendment Bill, the EAC Appropriations Bill, and the EALA Administration Bill, among others.
+- 111. Mr. Speaker, these activities have resulted into important decisions of the Assembly.
+It has been able to enact the EAC Monetary Institute Bill and has also lined up the EAC Statistics Bill, the EAC Customs Management Amendment Bill, the EAC Appropriations Bill, and the EALA Administration Bill, among others.
 It has also passed a number of key Resolutions and asked very important Priority Questions to the Council.
-All these have greatly enriched our approach to the integration process.
-Thank you very much.
-(Applause)

-From what I see and from what I have already experienced in the six months with you, I can only hold the Members of the 4th Assembly in high esteem and high regard because you have hit the road with a lot of enthusiasm and focus.
-As Council, we only hope that you continue to excel and to hold us even more accountable.
-(Applause)
+All these have greatly enriched our approach to the integration process. - in the six months with you, I can only hold the Members of the 4th Assembly in high esteem and high regard because you have hit the road with a lot of enthusiasm and focus.
+As Council, we only hope that you continue to excel and to hold us even more accountable. - 113.
 Mr. Speaker, with regard to the Assembly's plans in the coming financial year, we have made financial provisions to enable it execute its legislative, oversight and representative functions either through the Commission, its Committees or Plenary work.

-Mr. Speaker, with regard to the human resource gaps in the Assembly; we shall spare no effort to complete the replacement process of the six staff that recently exited the service of the Community.
-As the Council, we deem it important that we expeditiously handle the matter within the existing EAC staff Rules and Regulations.
+114. Mr. Speaker, with regard to the human resource gaps in the Assembly; we shall spare no effort to complete the replacement process of the six staff that recently exited the service of the Community.
+As Council, we deem it important that we expeditiously handle the matter within the existing EAC staff Rules and Regulations.
 The Adhoc EAC Service Commission has been informed of our directive to them to embark on the exercise within the stipulated timeframe.
 This should then give the Assembly an opportunity to make its recommendations to the Council on the appointment of her staff.
 I give you our assurance on this.
-(Applause)

-EAST AFRICAN COURT OF JUSTICE (EACJ)
+3.3 EAST AFRICAN COURT OF JUSTICE